 ORANGE COUNTY CHARITY FOR DISADVANTAGED CHILDREN

-The Roosters is a charity and social organization, consisting of 100 professional men, with diverse backgrounds, from the greater Orange County area of Southern California.
+The Roosters Foundation is a charity and social organization, consisting of 100 professional men, with diverse backgrounds, from the greater Orange County area of Southern California.
 Each year, we raise hundreds of thousands of dollars for disadvantaged children.
-February 2014 marked the 37th year that the Roosters have been active in philanthropy and outstanding community service.
+2018 marked the 41ST year that the Roosters have been active in philanthropy and outstanding community service.
 We are a 501-C-3 tax-exempt corporation (33- 0764177) that provides a cost effective means of fund raising with marketing advice and support for small, local children’s charities and community groups that do not get national or government funding.

 Annual Roosters Food Drive – December